CodeBlastr/SYSTEM/README.txt

 * Upload the files to the root directory (Your server is required to have .htaccess and mod_rewrite turned on)

 * Ceate a database.php file in ROOT/app/config/ using ROOT/app/config/database.default.php as a template, fixing the variables with correct values.

-* Import ROOT/zuha_dirty.sql  OR ROOT/zuha_clean.sql -  We strive to keep the "clean" version as free of data as possible, and the dirty version can often include testing data that you may need to delete, but also may help with getting started.

 * ZuHa works best when installed at a root domain or subdomain of a site.  (ex. myDomain.com OR subDomain.myDomain.com OR subDomain.localhost).